-Figure 13: Average active sector weights of the Gender Exclusion strategies as well as sector active returns.
+Figure 15: Average active sector weights of the Gender Exclusion strategies as well as sector active returns.
 December 31, 2019-December 31, 2020.
 Source: Aperio Group, MSCI ESG Manager and MSCI Barra Portfolio Manager.

 From these examples, we conclude that Gender Exclusion strategies may be driven by unintended bets, and that these bets may be muted by optimization.
+The performance statistics in Figure 16 summarize the risk-adjusted underperformance of both the Simple and Optimized Gender Exclusions.
+Any interpretation of these statistics, however, should take account of the short period over which they were collected.